TheServerBorn/J-29-Interface-Engine/ROADMAP.md

 # Open Source

-J-29 Interface Engine is open-source software released under the **MIT License**.
+Veyllisto Interface Engine is open-source software released under the **MIT License**.

 Users are free to use, modify, distribute, and build upon the software under the terms of that license.

 The project should remain approachable to:

-- Users who only want the reference J-29 experience
+- Users who only want one of the first-party Veyllisto experiences
 - Power users who want deeper configuration
 - Hardware builders
 - Theme creators